 - Are the company’s facilities up-to-date and using the newest industry technology?

 - What will your yearly salary be as an apprentice, and how much will you have to pay to complete your classroom training?
 Are there options for scholarships or financial aid through the company?
+Can you apply for federal financial aid?

 - Should you look for a union or nonunion apprenticeship or job?